Greeley W. Whitford: Chief Justice of Colorado Supreme Court

 In 1920, Whitford, then described as "the best known district judge in the state", successfully challenged incumbent justice Jason Garrigues for a seat as an associate justice on the Colorado Supreme Court.

 On January 9, 1929, Whitford became Chief Justice, having been elected to that position by his fellow justices.
 In November 1930, Whitford was defeated in his bid for re-election by Democrat Ben C. Hilliard, losing by a narrow margin of 150,028 votes for Hilliard to Whitford's 148,989 votes.

 Personal life

 He married Ida Spaulding from Mount Pleasant, Iowa in 1890.
 She was the daughter of Wesley Jepthah Spaulding and Martha Alvira Berry.

 Greeley and Ida had three children together: Kent Shelton Whitford, Ruth Edna Whitford and Helen Jane Whitford.
-After Ida died in 1916, he remarried to his brother, Clay B. Whitfords' widow, Edith F (Marshall) Whitford in 1917.
+After Ida died in 1916, he remarried to his brother, Clay B. Whitford's widow, Edith F (Marshall) Whitford in 1917.